The ggalign

 allowing you to provide data in various formats, including matrices,

 data frames, or simple vectors.
-This data can be also inherited from the
+By default, it will inherit from the

 align_gg()